-The Student Voice Project (SVP) is a program designed and run by academic advisers in the UW School of Art + Art History + Design.
-SVP hosts programming to help you recognize that your learning and experiences in the classroom relate directly to skills you will use to develop your career.
+The Student Voice Project (SVP) is a collaboration between academic advisers and students in the UW School of Art + Art History + Design.
+Through events, internship opportunities, and online initiatives, SVP highlights the connection between students’ learning and experiences in the classroom and pathways towards future careers.

 - Practiced problem-finding and problem-solving skills

 - Expertise in visual literacy

 - Polished presentation and communication skills

 - Research methods and the ability to complete resulting projects

 - Motivated for and by critical feedback

 - Ability to network, create, and engage in community

 Each quarter we offer in-person and online events to connect students with alumni, UW campus partners, and other resources in the Seattle area.

 Check out the activities planned for Autumn 2022 on our SVP Events page.